-- The Board operates under a Code of Conduct which is available on the Company's corporate website; - The Board is responsible for the overall strategic direction and oversight of the affairs of the Company and has adopted a Board Charter which defines its role and responsibilities.
-The Charter is available on the Company's corporate website; - There is a regular assessment of the independence of each Director; - Potential conflicts of interest by Directors will be reported to the Board and interested Directors will be excluded from discussion of the relevant matter and will not vote on that matter; - Directors provide the Company with details of their shareholdings in the Company and any changes; - Directors must comply with the Company's Market Disclosure and Communications Policy, Securities Trading Policy and the Code of Conduct; - Directors have a right to access, where necessary and at the cost of the Company, independent, external and professional advice; - Directors have ready access to the Company's Senior Management for direct information on the Company's affairs; - Directors have the benefit of Directors' and Officers' Insurance; - Directors have the benefit of an indemnity from the Company to the extent permitted by the Corporations Act as well as access to the Company's Board papers on terms agreed between the Company and the Board; - The Board sets the membership and terms of reference for each Board Committee; and - Board Committees make recommendations to the Board.
+- The Board operates under a Code of Conduct which follows the principles as set out by the Australian Institute of Company Directors; - The Board is responsible for the overall strategic direction and oversight of the affairs of the Company and has adopted a Board Charter which defines its role and responsibilities.
+The Charter is available on the Company's corporate website; - There is a regular assessment of the independence of each Director; - Potential conflicts of interest by Directors will be reported to the Board and interested Directors will be excluded from discussion of the relevant matter and will not vote on that matter; - Directors provide the Company with details of their shareholdings in the Company and any changes; - Directors comply with the Company's policies for Market Disclosure and Communications, Share Trading and its Code of Conduct; - Directors have access, where necessary and at the cost of the Company, to independent, external and professional advice; - Directors have ready access to the Company's Senior Management for direct information on the Company's affairs; - Directors have the benefit of Directors' and Officers' Insurance; - Directors have the benefit of an indemnity from the Company to the extent permitted by the Corporations Act as well as access to the Company's Board papers on terms agreed between the Company and the Board; - The Board sets the membership and terms of reference for each Board Committee; and - Board Committees make recommendations to the Board.
 They are not delegated responsibility except as specifically authorised by the Board.